Istanbul 2023 | European Athletics Indoor Championships

 What Made Istanbul 2023 Different From Every Previous Championship?

-Istanbul 2023 produced three world records in four days — a feat unmatched in the 56-year history of European Indoor Athletics Championships.
+Direct answer: Istanbul 2023 produced three world records in four days — a feat unmatched in the 56-year history of European Indoor Athletics Championships.
 No other edition delivered this concentration of historical performances.

 The 2023 European Athletics Indoor Championships, held at the Ataköy Athletics Arena from 2–5 March, became the defining indoor athletics event of the decade.
 Three world records fell across three disciplines — the women’s 400m, the women’s pentathlon, and the men’s pole vault.